Lightstreamer/Lightstreamer-lib-node-adapter/README.md

     });
     ```

-4. Send updates for an item:
+4. Send updates for an item.
+Note that sending updates for items no one has subscribed to will result in an error,
+hence this calls must be bound to the "start/stop sending updates" comments int he subscribe/unsubscribe events:
     ```js
     dataProvider.update(itemName, false, {
         'field1': valField1,